A Place to Pause began as a therapy practice and grew into a home for reflection, creativity, connection, and meaningful change.

 Portrait of the therapist behind A Place to Pause

-Psychologist, writer, painter, and creator of A Place to Pause.
+Psychologist, writer, painter, and founder of A Place to Pause.

 Meaningful change often begins with space to listen.